 In its suit against Excalibur for breach of a reinsurance contract, Select moved to require Excalibur to post pre-pleading security.
 Excalibur opposed the motion on the ground that Select was neither a “citizen of” nor an authorized insurer in Connecticut.
 Magistrate Judge Joan Margolis granted Select’s motion for security because the statute has no requirements regarding the plaintiff’s citizenship.
 On Excalibur’s Motion for Reconsideration, Judge Margolis confirmed her initial ruling.
 The court made clear that “[t]he statute’s requirements are directed not to the party initiating the action, but toward the party against whom the action is brought.”
 District Court Judge Jeffrey A. Meyer approved and adopted the Magistrate’s rulings.

-NY trial court issues rulings on follow-the-settlements and late notice. … New York Supreme Court finds that language in fac cert was “following form” rather than “follow-the-settlements” clause, and that a disadvantageous commutation was not prejudice sufficient to support a late notice defense.
+New York Supreme Court finds that language in fac cert was “following form” rather than “follow-the-settlements” clause, and that a disadvantageous commutation was not prejudice sufficient to support a late notice defense.

 Granite State Ins.
 Co. v.
 Clearwater Ins.
 Co., 2016 N.Y.
 Slip.
 Op.
 31160(U) (Sup.
 Ct.
 2016).